Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientCertificateCredentialSamples.md

 Long running applications may have the need to roll certificates during process execution.
 Certificate rotation is not currently supported by the `ClientCertficateCredential` which treats the certificate used to construct the credential as immutable.
 This means that any clients constructed with an `ClientCertificateCredential` using a particular cert would fail to authenticate requests after that cert has been rolled and the original is no longer valid.

-However, if an application wants to roll this certificate without creating new service clients, it can accomplish this by creating it's own `TokenCredential` implementation which wraps the `ClientCertificateCredential`.
+However, if an application wants to roll this certificate without creating new service clients, it can accomplish this by creating its own `TokenCredential` implementation which wraps the `ClientCertificateCredential`.
 The implementation of this custom credential `TokenCredential` would somewhat depend on how the application handles certificate rotation.

 ### Explicit rotation